HannimalCrackers/MALS75500/narrative.md

 This is laying the ground work and testing methods for a potential future project which would use artificial intelligence content labeling on a more extensive set of governmental social media images.

 I chose Google Vision due to the accessibility of its API, which includes a test function where one can get sample results on a single image at a time without coding.
-After initial testing I wrote code, based on samples provided in the documentatin, to pull results for batches of images.
+After initial testing I wrote code, based on sample code provided in the documentation, to pull results for batches of images.

 <br>